 Swimming pool and spa register

-The Victorian Government is preparing to introduce legislation requiring property owners including landlords to register pools and spas with Council.
+The Victorian Government has introduced legislation requiring property owners, including landlords, to register pools and spas with Council.

-The new regulations, set to take effect from 1 December 2019, will aim to improve safety by ensuring that pool and spa barriers meet required standards.
+The new regulations, which came into effect on 1 December 2019, will aim to improve safety by ensuring that pool and spa barriers meet required standards.

-As part of the new registration process, pool and spa barriers will need to be assessed by a registered private building surveyor or inspector.
+As part of the new registration process, pool and spa barriers will need to be inspected by a registered private building surveyor or inspector.
 Upon registration, Council will advise you when this independent inspection is due.

 The inspectors will issue certificates of compliance or non-compliance, which owners will need to then lodge with Council.

 Certificates of non-compliance will need to be acted upon.